-What we're doing to achieve results: An additional safety inspector was added to the IUB safety inspector team in fiscal year 2006; the fully staffed team conducts routine inspections of electrical lines and natural gas pipelines, ensuring that safety standards are met.
+What we're doing to achieve results: An additional safety inspector was added to the IUB safety inspector team in fiscal year 2011; the fully staffed team of seven conducts routine inspections of electrical lines and natural gas pipelines, ensuring that safety standards are met.

-Where traditional regulation is necessary, the IUB continues to regulate.
-Where regulation is no longer necessary, the IUB has deregulated.
-The IUB has completely deregulated single telecommunications line flat-rate local exchange service in 40 lowa exchanges where effective competition was found, and all rates for local exchange service have been deregulated.
+The IUB has deregulated retail rates for all local exchange telecommunications service in lowa.

 The IUB is involved in regional and national groups to ensure lowan's best interests are protected in an evolving utility market structure.